Battle of the defences as Jamshedpur host Mumbai

 By PTI | Published: 04th January 2018 07:35 PM |

 As for Mumbai City, they've conceded seven goals - five of these have been away from home.
-The two teams are separated by just four points, but Jamshedpur have played a game less.
+The two teams are separated by just four points, but Jamshedpur has played a game less.

 If they win, they will make significant ground towards the top four from their current sixth place.